hoangvu5/hoangvu5/README.md

 ## 🏫 Outside school ...
 - Anime: I consider [Hyouka](https://myanimelist.net/anime/12189/Hyouka) as a masterpiece of the mystery/romance anime genre.
 I also share much love for Studio Ghibli and Kyoto Animation!
 - Music: Lo-fi, anime OSTs, Vietnam pop-ballad are my type!
 - Hobby: I enjoy soccer and basketball.
-I recently picked up billiards!
+I recently picked up billiards and pickleball!

 ## 💞️ I’m currently working on ...
 - Improving my skills in Web Development, Machine Learning and DS&A!
-- My simple portfolio right [here](https://hoangvu5.github.io/)!
+- Picking up SQL
+- A video bot using Python and OpenAI's API.

 ## 📫 How to reach me ...
 - **Mail:** hmv23@fsu.edu